Saturday, June 6, 2009

 10:34 AM (Arizona time)

 Thursday was a fairly early start because we wanted to be on the bus at 6:30 or 6:45 to head over to the airport.
 I had pretty much completely packed Wednesday night, so luckily I didn’t have to get up early to do that.
 I grabbed a couple of packets of Vegemite as a memento from the hotel, and after breakfast we were off.
 Steve had left during breakfast to drive another group, so we had a different bus and different driver to take us to the airport.
 This was the first time the bus had been used, and it was a really nice bus, too.
 Seemed more spacious and fancy.
 But it was very sad not to have Steve around to say goodbye.
 It was quick, maybe 10 minute ride to the airport, but a sad one.
-Sydney was looking gorgeous in the morning light, and this was our last time to see these sights.
-We arrived at the airport and checked in.
-It was no surprise checking in took a while since all 47 of us had to do it.
-Luckily we had 3 and a half or so hours before boarding.

 Once everyone had gotten their ticket and filled out their customs form to leave Australia we headed over to security.
 At this point we had to say goodbye to Colin.
 Certainly a sad moment – even having known him only 20 days, I felt I’d really gotten to know him and I think other people felt the same way.
 After everyone had a chance to say goodbye, we went through security.
 Their security is a little different than ours.
 They don’t require you to take off your shoes unless you set off the metal detector, and all your liquids don’t have to be in a bag.
 Each one just has to be under 100 ml, which is about 3.5 oz.
 To give you a sense of how long it takes us to do even relatively simple stuff like this, we were down from 3 and ½ hours to about 25 minutes.
 The gate wasn’t far, so we headed over and still had time to spare before we boarded.